fayo786/SPIDAM/README.md

 # SPIDAM
-Scientific Python Interactive Data Acoustic Modeling Software that allows users to make any audio file into a graph, such as a bar chart, waveform, spectrogram, or graph of the low, mid, and high frequencies.
+Scientific Python Interactive Data Acoustic Modeling Software that allows users to make any audio file into a graph, such as a bar chart, waveform, histogram, spectrogram, or graph of the low, mid, and high frequencies.

 ---
 ## Table of Contents